 - Non-medication based.
 Many therapies require medications, but neurofeedback is completely free from drugs and supplements.

-- Studies show favorable results in terms of regulating behavior, reducing impulsivity, improving focus and lowering the risk of relapse.
+- Studies show favorable results in terms of regulating behavior, reducing impulsivity, improving focus, and lowering the risk of relapse.

 - Neurofeedback doesn’t just treat one thing.
-It can help clients with addiction, eating disorders and stress.
+It can help clients with addiction, eating disorders, and stress.

 How Does Neurofeedback Support Addiction Recovery?

 When a person starts using drugs, it’s usually by choice.
-However, over time, individuals lose the ability to make their own decisions.
+Over time, individuals lose the ability to make their own decisions.
 The drugs change the brain and motivate the person to continue getting high.
 Neurofeedback treatment targets areas in the brain to promote change and reduce impulsivity.
 EEG biofeedback is not a standalone treatment for addiction.
 It works best with other therapies, such as 12-step groups and counseling.